mkohler/cython_swig/README.rst

 .. class:: handout

-    Here's our SWIG interface file.
-And it's just a copy-and-paste of our C header file.
+    Here's what we add to our SWIG interface file for pair_add.
+We just copy-and-paste the relevant part of the C header file.

-    Then we build a shared object, and let's see how we use it.
+    Remembering the SWIG build diagram, we use this to build the adder extension module.
+Let's see how we use it.

 demo of SWIG's pair_add()
 =========================